-Move better, perform better, stay healthy
+Sports performance.
+Move better, perform better, stay healthy.

 At Rock Your Body, we approach athletic performance from a different angle.
 Rather than piling more training on top of dysfunctional patterns, we optimize your body's structure and movement quality first.
 When your body is properly aligned and moving efficiently, every ounce of strength and conditioning you build gets used effectively.
 You perform better with less effort and injury risk.

 Our sports performance work combines Structural Integration to optimize your body's alignment and fascial system, with Movement Education to refine technique and eliminate compensations.
-Whether you're a competitive athlete, weekend warrior, or active individual wanting to stay healthy in your sport, we can help you move better and perform better.
+Whether you are a competitive athlete, weekend warrior, or active individual wanting to stay healthy in your sport, we can help you move better and perform better.

 Structural Integration releases the fascial restrictions that limit your range of motion, create asymmetries, and cause compensations.
 It reorganizes your body around better balance and alignment, so forces transfer cleanly through your structure.
 The result?
 More power, better control, and movements that feel easier and more natural.